 Another reason doctors do not recommend opiate detox at home is that the process of going cold turkey from opioids is quite painful.
 People who’ve been through it report feeling like they had sharp needles under the skin, being violently sick, and having strange, unpleasant crawling sensations all over the body.
 It’s not something one should go through alone, nor is it something loved ones should see.
 In an addiction treatment facility, one will get the medicine they need to quit safely.
 They are much less likely to experience the agonizing pain and other side effects of withdrawal, which isn’t the case when choosing to withdraw at home.
 Even if serious side effects do emerge, they can be treated easily because the attending physician will know exactly what medication the patient is taking and adjust it as needed.
 People who suffer from a heart attack during withdrawal have a 95% chance of survival in a clinic.
 In Comparison, the chance of surviving outside the clinic is between 5 and 10%.
 It is always better to look for a free detox than to endanger one’s life.

 Getting Professional Help for Opiate Detox

 The question, “Are there any good opiate detox centers near me?” almost always yields a positive response.
 Centers offer individualized treatment plans and medical support to guide their patients to the best recovery option.
 Centers also help to overcome addiction and prepare for life without drugs, choosing among various types of treatment for addiction.
 Withdrawal at a center also provides a good lead-in to cognitive behavior and family therapy.
-It removes one from the factors that led them to addiction – the injury that caused them so much pain that they started searching for a prescription, friends who introduced them to the drugs, or the job that led them to abuse painkillers.